-Hedge Price Cap I rice (b))

-of Shares Deliverable Maturity per Share (a) Low High

-42,955,236 2023 \$40.95 \$ 49.55 \$ 49.55
+of Shares Deliverable Maturity Hedge Price per Share (a) C ap Price (b) 42,955,236 2023 \$40.95 \$ 49.55

 - (a) Represents the price below which we are provided with downside protection and above which we retain upside appreciation.
 Also represents the price used in determining the cash proceeds payable to us at inception of the contracts. - (b) Represents the price up to which we receive the benefit of stock price appreciation.